c0ff33g33k/Linux-NitroSense16/README.md

 ## Usage:
+If installed just open it up from the applications menu!
+If cloned proceed to the command line instructions.

 ### COMMAND LINE
  - ```sudo``` is required in order to access the Super I/O EC registers and apply undervolt offsets.
   - From the command line run the main script as root: